Mutual Divorce

 All About Mutual Divorce Petition.

-Mutual Divorce Petition can be filed in form of an affidavit to the family court.
-After filing such petition and recording the statement of both parties generally the court adjourns for the period of six months.
+Mutual Divorce Petition can be filed in the form of an affidavit to the Family Court.
+After filing, the court typically adjourns the matter for six months.

 Mutual Consent Divorce in India